“Una Emoción”

 su ritmo es el compás que vive en mi ciudad.

-This is a very eloquent description of a pure form of tango—nostalgic poetry about the fading beauty of the old neighborhoods.
+This is an eloquent description of a pure form of tango—nostalgic poetry about the fading beauty of the old neighborhoods.
 (We’ll talk about Farol later, another great example of this type of tango).
 Here's the ending:

 If tango is so humble and so simple